hexian000/kcptun-libev/README.md

 	2. Usually setting the udp buffers relatively large (e.g. 1048576) gives performance benefits.
 But since kcptun-libev handles packets efficiently, a receive buffer that is too large doesn't make sense.
 	3. All buffers should not be too small, otherwise you may experience performance degradation.
 - "user": if running as root, switch to this user to drop privileges, e.g. "nobody"

-*kcptun-libev works out of the box.
-In most cases, the default options are recommended.*

 ## Observability